Epic Reasons for Cruising with Princess

 Cruise ships offershore excursions to safely entertain and educate you while at your destination ports: activities vary in price and activity level.
 The cruise line works with reputable companies that have strict guidelines and high standards so they are generally very good options.
 In addition, in the event an excursion runs over in time or is delayed for any reason, the captain will hold the boat.
 If the passengers run late and the tour company is not affiliated with the ship, it will not wait.

-You will not want to miss my favorite Princess Cruise offering, British afternoon tea, served daily and complete with silver tea white-gloved service.
+You will not want to miss my favorite Princess Cruise offering, a proper British tea, served every afternoon with silver tea service and white-gloved servers.
 Waiters pass cakes, sandwiches, and scones with cream and jam while musicians play in the background.
 This free activity is published in the newsletter but I have never seen a crowd at it.
-Spread the word, it is the ship’s best kept secret.
+Spread the word, it is the ship’s best-kept secret.

 Read more about cruise ports in these articles: